artmaks/sort-algorithms/README.md

 Advantages:
  - More efficient in practice than most other simple quadratic (i.e., O(n^2)) algorithms such as selection sort or bubble sort

+ ### Shell Sort

+ ShellSort is mainly a variation of Insertion Sort.
+In insertion sort, we move elements only one position ahead.
+When an element has to be moved far ahead, many movements are involved.
+The idea of shellSort is to allow exchange of far items.
+In shellSort, we make the array h-sorted for a large value of h.
+We keep reducing the value of h until it becomes 1.
+An array is said to be h-sorted if all sublists of every h’th element is sorted.

+- Worst-case performance:
+  - **O(n^2)** (worst known gap sequence)
+  - **O(nlog2n)** (best known gap sequence)
+- Best-case performance:
+  - **O(n log n)**
+- Average performance	depends on gap sequence
+- Worst-case space complexity	**О(n)** total, **O(1)** auxiliary